-2) Effect of Variable Rate: Fig 9 shows the BLER versus E_b/N_0 performance of our VNC method for different number of intermediate outputs, namely for the r_1 -VNC, r_2 -VNC and r_4 -VNC scenarios, when communicating over both AWGN and quasi-static Rayleigh fading channels, where the destination receiver uses $\mathbb{I} = 20$ iterations.
+2) Effect of Variable Rate: The middle of Fig 5 shows the BLER versus E_b/N_0 performance of our VNC method for different number of intermediate outputs, where the destination receiver uses 20 iterations.
 More explicitly, every second and every fourth intermediate outputs are enabled in the r_2 -VNC and r_4 -VNC schemes, respectively.
-Unsurprisingly, it can be seen in Fig 9 that increasing the normalised throughput per relay node by enabling less intermediate outputs leads to a BLER performance degradation for both channel conditions.
-Remarkably, the r_2 -VNC method exhibits a similar BLER performance, when compared to the CNC method at a doubled normalised throughput per relay node under both AWGN and fading channel conditions.
+Unsurprisingly, increasing the normalised throughput per relay node by enabling less intermediate outputs leads to a BLER performance degradation.
+Remarkably, the r_2 -VNC method exhibits a similar BLER performance, when compared to the CNC method at a doubled normalised throughput per relay node.